jamescross91/kaa-zeppelin-sample/README.md

 **Cassandra configuration instruction**

-1. If you use Kaa Sandbox 0.7.4 and below, you will have to upgrade Cassandra to the latest version (now is 2.2.4).
+1. If you use the Kaa Sandbox 0.7.4 (or lower), you will have to upgrade Cassandra to the latest version (now is 2.2.4).
 Please add new repositories from [documentation](http://wiki.apache.org/cassandra/DebianPackaging)

    ```
    $ sudo apt-get update